Upgrading DSA keys

 If you have an SSH Server configuration with a large number of accounts, you can use the following PowerShell script to check your settings automatically:

 To use the above script, the SSH Server version where it is run must be already upgraded.
-If you wish to use this script before upgrading a production installation from a 6.xx or older version, you will need to:
+If you wish to use this script before upgrading a production installation from an older version, you will need to:

 Make a temporary new-version installation.
 It does not need to be activated or started.